 Welcome to the Clinical Psychology Psy.D.
 Program at Florida Institute of Technology.
-The program at Florida Tech that leads to a Psy.D. in clinical psychology is accredited by the American Psychological Association and offers students training based on a practitioner-scientist model that prepares students for entry-level positions as clinical psychologists.
+The program at Florida Tech that leads to a Psy.D. in clinical psychology is accredited by the Commission on Accreditation of the American Psychological Association, (750 1st Street NE, Washington, DC 20002-4212, (202) 336-5979) and offers students training based on a practitioner-scientist model that prepares students for entry-level positions as clinical psychologists.
 To achieve that goal, we are committed to training students with strong and continually developing clinical competencies, whose clinical work is informed by the scientific and theoretical knowledge base of the discipline of psychology, and whose graduates respect and value cultural and individual difference, and who maintain the highest professional principles and standards.
-(Commission on Accreditation, 750 First Street, NE, Washington, DC 20002-4242: Phone: (202) 336-5979)

 What Makes Florida Tech's Psy.D. in Clinical Psychology Stand Out?